 Valproate sodium injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy or not alert.

-Before you have any medical tests, tell the medical doctor in charge that you are taking this medicine.
+Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
 The results of some tests may be affected by this medicine.

-This medicine will add to the effects of alcohol and other CNS depressants (medicines that make you drowsy or less alert).
-Some examples of CNS depressants are antihistamines or medicine for hay fever or colds; sedatives, tranquilizers, or sleeping medicine; prescription pain medicine or narcotics; barbiturates or medicine for seizures; muscle relaxants; or anesthetics, including some dental anesthetics.
+This medicine will add to the effects of alcohol and other CNS depressants (medicines that cause drowsiness).
+Some examples of CNS depressants are antihistamines or medicine for hay fever, other allergies, or colds, sedatives, tranquilizers, or sleeping medicine, prescription pain medicine or narcotics, medicine for seizures (eg, barbiturates), muscle relaxants, or anesthetics, including some dental anesthetics.
 Check with your doctor before taking any of the above while you are using this medicine.